-Learn about Office Practices - this newly revised and expanded course will provide you with practical office skills and techniques that can be applied directly on the job.
+Learn about Office Practices - this newly revised and expanded course will provide you with practical office skills and techniques that can be applied directly to your work.

 - The newly revised course looks at traditional office practices and the options and impact of IT systems.